Gold Coast, Queensland: Climate

-The Gold Coast experiences a humid subtropical climate (Köppen climate classification Cfa), with mild to warm winters and hot, humid summers.
-The city experiences substantial summer precipitation mostly concentrated in thunderstorms and heavy showers with rain events occasionally lasting up to a few weeks at a time giving residents "the summer blues", while winter is pleasantly mild to warm with little rain.
+The Gold Coast experiences a humid subtropical climate (Köppen climate classification Cfa/Cwa), with mild to warm winters and hot, humid summers.
+The city experiences substantial summer precipitation mostly concentrated in thunderstorms and heavy showers with rain events occasionally lasting up to a few weeks at a time, while winter is pleasantly mild to warm with little rain.
 In fact, it is for this pleasant winter weather that both the city and the Sunshine Coast—the coastal region north of Brisbane—are internationally renowned.
 Extreme temperatures recorded at Gold Coast Seaway have ranged from 2.5 °C on 19 July 2007 to 40.5 °C on 22 February 2005, although the city rarely experiences temperatures above 35 °C in summer or below 5 °C in winter.
 The average temperature of the sea at Surfers Paradise ranges from 21.5 C in July and August to 27.1 C in February.